Theodor-Lindberg/pyb-embedded/readme.md

 I have not yet decided what the code should do, but the philosophy of the project is to be stable, scalable with good test coverage, continuous integration, documentation and be as independent as possible from operating systems, editors and build tools.

 ## 2 Configuring And Building The Project
 The project uses CMake so many different build systems can be targeted but I personally use Unix Makefiles from Visual Studio Code.
+The build variants are *App* and *Tests*, each with Debug and Release. *App* is the main project and should be built with the *GCC 7.3.1 Cortex M4* kit, *Tests* builds the unit tests to run on the desktop.
+To get the best intellisense and syntax highlighting choose the *ARM* configuration when developing for target and the *Desktop* configuration otherwise.

 ### 2.1 Command Line With Unix Makefiles
 To build from the command line write the following from the repository root.